mjansson/rpmalloc/README.md

 # Caveats
 Cross-thread deallocations are more costly than in-thread deallocations, since the spans are completely owned by the allocating thread.
 The free operation will be deferred using an atomic list operation and the actual free operation will be performed when the owner thread requires a new block of the corresponding size class.

 VirtualAlloc has an internal granularity of 64KiB.
-However, mmap lacks this granularity control, and the implementation instead oversizes the memory mapping with 64KiB to be able to always return a memory area with this alignment.
+However, mmap lacks this granularity control, and the implementation instead oversizes the memory mapping with configured span size to be able to always return a memory area with the required alignment.
 Since the extra memory pages are never touched this will not result in extra committed physical memory pages, but rather only increase virtual memory address space.

 The free, realloc and usable size functions all require the passed pointer to be within the first 64KiB page block of the start of the memory block.
 You cannot pass in any pointer from the memory block address range.